IRS Forms

 • The decedent’s half of community property that passes to the spouse.

-• Life insurance, annuities, and retirement assets payable to the spouse, when included in the gross estate.
+• Life insurance, annuities, and retirement assets payable to the spouse, when included in the gross estate (ownership, not beneficiary designation, drives inclusion – a decedent-owned policy is in the gross estate even if paid directly to a named beneficiary).

 • Qualifying trusts, for example, a general power of appointment trust, or a terminable interest that meets QTIP rules when you elect on Schedule M.